Last Updated on June 18, 2021 by worldoftravelswithkids

 The Most Popular Sport In Nicaragua Is Baseball

 The most popular Nicaraguan baseball player would have to be Dennis Martinez.
 He was a pitcher and the first Nicaraguan to play in the major leagues!
 His nickname was “El Presidente”.
 In 1991 he became the first Latin American born pitcher to pitch a perfect game!
 How is that for interesting facts about Nicaragua?

 Besides baseball, Nicaraguans love boxing!
 There are many world-class Nicaraguan born boxers such as Ricardo Mayorga, Alexis Argüello, and Roman González.

-What Are Nicaraguans Favorite Food
+What is Nicaraguans Favorite Food?

 Street Names Do Exist In Nicaragua